-The game will be televised nationally on ABC this Saturday, January 5th, at 11 a.m.
+The game will be televised on Saturday, January 5th at 11 a.m.
+PST on ABC nationally.

-Here is what we've seen so far from the California prospects in the game.
+Here is what we've seen so far from the UCLA commits and targets.

 Team Silver has easily the best group of quarterbacks, and any of these guys would start on Saturday for Team Red.
 Crissman has probably been the most consistent of the passers for Team Silver, looking good in each practice and making some nice throws.

 Crissman's strength is in his accuracy.
 He can thread a needle and put the ball where the DB or LB can't reach it.
 He's also thrown some nice deep passes for scores.
 He and fellow Orange County native Blake Ayles have real good chemistry, Crissman finding Ayles often in the flat.

 While he may lack E.J.
 Manuel's athleticism or arm strength, Crissman has been more steady than Manuel during the week.
 If there has been one flaw, though, it's been that he's fumbled quite a few snaps, but that's not unusual when working with a new center for the first time.

 Dye has been playing a lot of nickel and he's also been covering the slot receiver primarily.
 He's probably been the most versatile DB, playing both corner and safety.